akvo/akvo-maps/README.md

 1. X-DB-PASSWORD: Postgres DB password.
 1. X-DB-PORT: Postgres DB port.
 1. X-DB-LAST-UPDATE.
 See [caching docs](docs/caching.md)
+1. X-ENCRYPT-INIT-VECTOR.
+Initialization vector for the AES encryption

 The host, user and password headers must an encrypted base64 byte array, using AES.
 The encryption key will be sha256 to get the correct bit-length.
 See [encryption](end-to-end-tests/test/windshaft_test/core_test.clj) and [decryption](windshaft/server/http/util.js)